0xENDER/MySchoolProject/README.md

 ## The Development Environment

 > **Note:** these instructions are written for Linux users.
-If you face any problem setting up the Development environment on Windows, you can always use the *Windows Linux Subsystem*!
+If you face any problem setting up the Development environment on Windows, you can always use the *Windows Subsystem for Linux*!

 ### Localhost